insight-platform/Savant/docs/source/savant_101/12_video_processing.rst

 Multiplexing
 ------------

 All streams processed by a single module instance are grouped into batches before processing.
 Batch is a concept used to optimize the computations on Nvidia hardware.
-Savant is implemented in such a way as to hide batching from the developer: you always operate with a single frame, not a batch of frames.
+Savant is implemented to hide batching: developers typically work with a single frame, not a batch of frames.

 .. code-block:: yaml